kdakan/Searching-Large-File-Contents-Long-Polling-ASP.NET-Core-React/README.md

-# Searching Large File Contents & Long-Polling (ASP.NET Core & React)
+# Searching Large File Contents & Long-Polling
 Search contents of very long files with long-polling, using ASP.NET Core 2.1 and React.
 This was an assignment for a job application in a full-stack role.

 ## General description: